St. Bonaventure is staying "within the family" for its new women's basketball coach.

 The Bowling Green program has enjoyed long-term success and was a big winner Fleming's first two years there, posting records of 24-11 and 30-5.
 The team has struggled the past two years, going 9-21 and 10-18.
 Fleming served as the Falcons' defensive coordinator.
 Bowling Green set a school record his first season by allowing only 54.5 points a game.
 In 2014 Fleming was rated 20th in the nation among assistant coaches by Felicia Hall & Associates, a North Carolina-based consulting and sports marketing firm.

-Fleming inherits a team that has brought in strong recent recruiting classes, including four well-regarded players for the fall.
-But Bona loses its two top players.
-Senior star and leading Katie Healy graduated.
+Fleming inherits a team that has brought in strong recent recruiting classes but loses its two top players.
+Senior star and leading Katie Healy graduates.
 No. 2 scorer Miranda Drummond, a sophomore forward, announced this week she will transfer.
-That’s an unplanned departure for Bona, and whether she winds up with Crowley at Providence remains to be seen.
 Healy averaged 15.3 ppg, Drummond 12.3.
-The top returning scorer is sophomore guard Mariah Ruff, the first Miss New York Basketball ever recruited to Bona.
+The top returning scorer is sophomore guard Mariah Ruff, the first Miss New York Basketball ever to be recruited to Bona.